 Fleas are uncomfortable and itchy and can carry diseases to pets!

 Wash: Pick up damp towels and throw rugs.
-Wash them in hot water with apple cider vinegar.
+Wash them in hot water with apple cider vinegar, which naturally repels fleas.
 Dry in the dryer and return throw rugs to their respective places after the floors have been treated.
 Strip beds down to the mattress and box springs—blankets, duvets, mattress pads and pillow protectors can be infested, especially if pets sleep in the bed.
 This would be a good time to vacuum the mattress and box spring as well.

 Don't forget pet bedding.
 It will have the largest concentration of fleas and eggs.
 Remove covers from beds and inspect the foam.
 If it can be washed or hosed off, this is your best chance of removing fleas.
 Otherwise, use the salt trick (#2) on pet bedding.